 [Image Credit: Joel Erkkinen - Burnt Stick]

 Most of my job consists of keeping track of energy.
 If I know how much energy I have coming in I can figure out how much energy I need to have going out.
-Then I can properly size a pump or heater or chiller, and tell the electrical engineers how much energy they [...]
+Then I can properly size a pump or heater or chiller, and tell the electrical engineers how much energy they need [...]

 In 1996 the worldwide debate on cloning came to a head when it was announced that a Finn-Dorset ewe had successfully been cloned at the Roslin Institute in Scotland.
 Named Dolly, the sheep became a lightning rod for proponents and opponents of cloning and the ethical issues it raises.
-Never mind that scientists [...]
+Never mind that scientists had [...]